round/cache/README.md

 Cache takes the following parameters:

 ### Required
-_`url`_ a fully formed URL (or comma separated list of urls to cache and output).
+_`url`_ a fully formed URL.
+This can take a comma-separated list of targets to cache and merge into one output (appended to one another).
 Pass complex addresses as [percent-encoded](http://meyerweb.com/eric/tools/dencoder/).

 _`expire`_ time in seconds until cached file expires (3600 for one minute, 216000 for an hour, etc).